Intesa Sanpaolo mulling bid for Coutts - FT report

 Intesa Sanpaolo declined to comment.

-Coutts International is expected to be valued at more than 500 million pounds, the FT said.
+Coutts International is expected to be valued at more than 500 million pounds ($781.75 million), the FT said.

 The move by Intesa Sanpaolo is part of a plan to deploy 16 billion euros of excess capital, the newspaper said.